Rationing in the United Kingdom: Army and Merchant Navy rations

 1s 2d bought about 1 lb 3 oz of meat.
-Offal and sausages were rationed only from 1942 to 1944.
+Offal and sausages were rationed from 1942 to 1944.
 When sausages were not rationed, the meat needed to make them was so scarce that they often contained a high proportion of bread.
-Eggs were rationed and "allocated to ordinary [citizens] as available"; in 1944 thirty allocations of one egg each were made.
+Eggs were rationed and "allocated to ordinary [citizens] as available".
+In 1944, thirty allocations of one egg each were made.
 Children and some invalids were allowed three a week; expectant mothers two on each allocation.